Monksmead School

 Maths

-Conversely, they may look at the total first e.g. “ I can see there are 5 because it looks like the pattern on a dice.”
+The children will talk about arrangements that they see and apply their knowledge of subitising.
+E.g. Looking at the above “I can see there are 5 because it looks like the pattern on a dice.”
 The adult might then ask if they can see any patterns within the 5 dots.
 “I can also see there’s a pattern of two green dots and 3 blue dots.”

-The adults will then support children in connecting all of these discoveries together, e.g. “ So what does a 2 and 3 make ?”
-“Can you show this on your fingers?
-Let’s count them and check that 2 fingers add 3 fingers, makes 5 fingers altogether.”
+e.g. “ So what does a 2 and 3 make?”
+“Can you show this on your fingers.
+Let’s count them and check that 2 fingers add 3 fingers, make 5 fingers altogether.”

 Or

-“So we have 5 counters altogether, what is that 5 made up of ?”
+“So we have 5 counters altogether, what is that 5 made up of?”

-”Yes a way to make 5 is with a 2 and a 3.
+”Yes, a way to make 5 is with a 2 and a 3.
 I wonder if we can make it in different way?”

 Things to work on at home this term